Children doing gymnastics poses

 • Beam: Handstand and cartwheel high beam, back walkover medium and high beam, back handspring.

-• Floor: Round-off back handspring, front handspring, front handspring series, back tuck.
+• Floor: Round-off back handspring connections, front handspring, front handspring series, back tuck.

 • Tramp: Round-off back handspring back handspring, back tuck, front handspring front tuck, layouts, and twisting.